Trump Spent His Holiday Weekend Bolstering His Loser Routine

 Trump vowed to “use 125 percent” of his energy to prove he didn’t lose the election, and called for the Supreme Court to overturn the results

-During his first one-on-one interview since the election on Sunday morning, Trump told Fox Business host Maria Bartiromo that he planned to use “use 125% of my energy” of his energy to continue contesting the election well into next year.
+During his first one-on-one interview since the election on Sunday morning, Trump told Fox Business host Maria Bartiromo that he planned to use “use 125 percent of my energy” to continue contesting the election well into next year.
 “It’s not like you’re going to change my mind,” the president added, “my mind will not change in six months.”

-Referring to the mythical massive pile of evidence that the election was stolen — which no one has or will ever see — Trump insisted that “You need a judge that’s willing to hear a case.
+Referring to the mythical massive pile of evidence that the election was stolen — which no one has or will ever see — Trump insisted, “You need a judge that’s willing to hear a case.
 You need a Supreme Court that’s willing to make a real big decision based on everything.”
-He seemed to realize that wouldn’t happen, however, later acknowledging that “It’s hard to get into the Supreme Court.”
+He seemed to realize that wouldn’t happen, however, later acknowledging, “It’s hard to get into the Supreme Court.”

 He also repeated some variation of the word “fraud” another 23 times during the interview.

-Trump implied that the Justice Department and FBI was “involved” in the non-existent plot against his reelection
+Trump implied that the Justice Department and FBI was “involved” in the nonexistent plot against his reelection

-During what was essentially a 45-minute rambling monologue on Bartiromo’s show, Trump complained about the lack of assistance his effort to steal the election has gotten from the Department of Justice and the FBI, then suggested that maybe they too were working against him:
+During what was essentially a 45-minute rambling monologue on Bartiromo’s show, Trump complained about the lack of assistance his effort to steal the election has gotten from the Department of Justice and the FBI, then suggested that maybe they, too, were working against him:

 This is a total fraud.
 And how the FBI and Department of Justice — I don’t know, maybe they’re involved.
 But how people are allowed to get away with this stuff is unbelievable. … Missing in action.
 Can’t tell you where they are.
 I ask, “Are they looking at it?”
 Everyone says, “Yes, they’re looking at it.”